What Is Contribution Margin?

 Whether you’re a business owner, manager, or investor, understanding contribution margin can help you make better financial decisions and improve your bottom line.
 By regularly monitoring and making contribution margin analysis, you can optimize your operations and stay ahead of the competition in today’s dynamic business environment.

-Hopefully, after reading this article you’re more aware of why high contribution margin should be one of your company’s main goals.
+Hopefully, after reading this article, you’re more aware of why high contribution margin should be one of your company’s main goals.
 Simply put – the higher contribution margins, the higher operating profit and the more money a business has to cover fixed expenses.
 It’s as simple as that.

 Chad Deatherage